 Following the inaugural “Emerging Frontiers in PsA” meeting on 14th October 2015, a number of potential research and educational priorities were developed with the attendees of that meeting.
 Further survey work with the membership and steering committee has aimed to prioritise these unmet needs to inform the future collaborative projects in BritPACT.

 Led by Dr Jon Packham, the steering committee published an editorial in Rheumatology outlining the role of BritPACT and the potential advantages to an independent network of PsA researchers in the UK who could lead on research and educational activities.

 Support for MONITOR-PsA “Trials Within Cohorts”

 Following an email to the BritPACT membership, five BritPACT members volunteered to support the Multicentre ObservatioNal Initiative in Treat to target Outcomes in Psoriatic Arthritis (MONITOR-PsA) study by serving as independent members of the Trial Steering Committee and Data Monitoring and Safety Committee.
-This study is running at the Universities of Oxford, Bath and Cambridge, led by Dr Laura Coates.
+This study is running at the Universities of Oxford, Bath, Cambridge, Newcastle and Coventry and Warwick NHS Trust led by Dr Laura Coates.

 Barriers to T2T qualitative research